-The Poppleton project was conceived during Mayor Martin O’Malley’s administration when mega-projects – in East Baltimore, in Oldtown, on the West Side (Howard, Eutaw, Park Avenue and Mulberry Streets), and in the old retail district known as “Superblock” – were in vogue.
+The Poppleton project was conceived during Mayor Martin O’Malley’s administration when mega-projects – in East Baltimore, in Oldtown, on the West Side, and in the Howard Street retail district (“Superblock”) – were in vogue.

-Hundreds of private buildings were acquired by the city in anticipation of large-scale new apartments, retail stores and office space.
+Hundreds of private buildings were acquired by the city in anticipation of sleek apartment buildings, big-box retail stores and high-end office space.

 All of the projects remain incomplete.
-Oldtown, for example, has scarcely gotten off the ground after numerous false starts involved proposed grocery stores and new housing.
+Oldtown, for example, has scarcely gotten off the ground after numerous false starts involved a proposed grocery store and new housing.

-Superblock has been stalled for more than a decade.
-Many of the vacant buildings on Howard and Lexington streets have suffered serious deterioration, while attorneys for the city and its once-favored developer, Lexington Square Partners, are in court litigation.
+Superblock has failed to move forward for more than a decade.
+Many of the vacant buildings on Howard and Lexington streets have suffered serious deterioration, as attorneys for the city and its once-favored developer, Lexington Square Partners, squabble in court.

 “You Have to Have Trust”